 - lower blood pressure by improving nitric oxide levels and blood vessel function

-- supports neuron production, brain function and improve blood flow and supply to brain tissue
+- supports neuron production, and brain function and improves blood flow and supply to brain tissue

 - maintain healthy blood sugar levels